Graduateshotline

 Retaking ACT test

 Candidates may retake the test as many times as required.
-The scorecard will be issued separately for each test and hence the candidate will be able to choose the score they want to present in college.
+The scorecard will be issued separately for each test; hence, the candidate can choose the score they want to present in college.

-Section Retesting-ACT now permits students to retake individual test sections/subjects according to the section they want to improve their score in instead of the full test.
+Section Retesting- ACT now permits students to retake individual test sections/subjects according to the section they want to improve their score in instead of the full test.
 Candidates may take a retest as many times as required.
-The retest will be offered on the National ACT dates which are conducted 7 times a year.
+The retest will be offered on the National ACT dates and conducted seven times yearly.

 The conditions to avail of this are as follows-